Why is My Ragdoll Cat Changing Color?

 This breed of cats does change its color due to temperature and the mechanism behind this is complex because all of it is in their genetic code.
 Ragdolls have a genetic mutation that affects a specific enzyme that plays a key role in pigment production for their coats.
 This mutation is what makes pigment production dependant on body temperature.
 If the temperature is lower, pigment production is possible, but as the temperature rises, the pigment is produced less and less.
 If you want to find out more about this, then read our article on Ragdoll color progression and development.

 The vast majority of Ragdoll cats are bi-colored and their genetic mutation is the reason why.
-Their coat will be lighter in color where their body temperature is higher (their chests, their backs, their heads), and darker where their temp is lower (their extremities - paws, mouth, tail, ears).
-Keep in mind that there is a variation in body temperature throughout a cat's body and that this is particular for each individual.
+Their coat will be lighter in color where their body temperature is higher (their chests, their backs, their heads), and darker where their temp is lower (their extremities – paws, mouth, tail, ears).
+Keep in mind that there is a variation in body temperature throughout a cat’s body, which is particular for each individual.
 Moreover, the limits of the chemical reaction behind the pigment production process which depends on this temperature, are also different from one individual to another.

 I consulted Serge Martinod, DVM, PhD of ArcaNatura about Charlie’s coat color change as well.
 Here is what he had to say about cats changing hair color.